7 Savings Accounts you must have in Canada

 FHSA combines the benefits of TFSA and RRSP.
 When contributing, tax-deductible like RRSP.
 When withdrawing, tax-free like TFSA.

-In my case, I am investing ETFs in FHSA to build a qualifying first home tax-free in the future.
+In my case, I am investing S&P500 ETF in FHSA to build a qualifying first home tax-free in the future.

 7. RRSP (Registered Retirement Savings Plan)